ms-iot/content/en-US/win10/samples/PushButton.md

 1. Go to `Build -> Build Solution`
 1. Select `Remote Machine` from the debug target
 1. Hit F5 to deploy and debug.
-Enter the IP address of your device and select `None` for the authentication type.
+Enter the IP address of your device and select `Universal` for the authentication type.

 ###Let's look at the code